 These continue to be an issue for me as I break stride and then have trouble getting back without my HR soaring.
 I HATE stopping to drink, so I kinda sip or just run by because I don’t want to be bothered.
 Which means dodging other runners or getting dehydrated, which causes bonking.

-I’ve now found if I carry a small bottle for the first half with some pre-workout I can sip it and then toss mid-way.
+I’ve now found if I carry a small bottle for the first half with a pre-workout supplement I can sip it and then toss mid-way.
 That ensures I’m getting something that I know works for me.

 Start Closer to the Front

 I tend to start farther back in the pack to keep from going out to fast, but then waste a lot of time dodging people to pick up the pace.
 In this race I had the guts to start farther forward and it was worth it.

 Miles in a race feel way longer than during practice, and I think, in this case, it was because I kept looking at my watch to see how my HR was doing compared to pace, etc. On race day, you have to let all of that go.